fdac17/FinalProjects/README.md

 analysis of reade file may also affect the number of downloads?

 2. Write scripts top extract and compute needed measures from MongoDB (perhaps utilizing information in collections collected by others).
+The full collection of packages is in database NPMS_packages collection npms_all.

 3. Fit suitable models and present results.